settinghead/script-writer/LLM_CONVERSATION_REFACTOR_PLAN.md

 2. **Functional + Closure + TypeScript Patterns**: The implementation strongly favors functional programming patterns with closures and comprehensive TypeScript typing.
 No classes should be used - prefer functions, interfaces, and closures for state management and behavior encapsulation.

+3. **Continuous Build Integrity**: Every phase must maintain a passing `npm run build`.
+By completion, all tests must pass with `npm test -- --run`.
+No broken builds are acceptable during the refactoring process.

 ## Architecture Design

 ### Core Concepts